frankshearar/Home/NuGet-Restore-No-Op.md

 ## NuGet Restore No-Op

 ### What is NuGet Restore No-Op
+Currently in 3 of the 4 NuGet Clients (NuGet.exe, dotnet.exe, MSBuild) we do a full restore at every restore call.
+The VS Client currently has a non-configurable no-op implemented.
-Currently in 3 of 4 NuGet Clients (NuGet.exe, dotnet.exe, MSBuild) we do a full restore at every restore call The goal of this feature is to optimize restore so that if the restore result is up-to-date, the corresponding restore operation is not executed.
+The goal of this feature is to optimize restore so that if the restore result is up-to-date, the corresponding restore operation is not executed.

 ### Benefits